 I use quart size freezer bags to freeze.
 I fill each bag about half way, so that I can then press all air out of bags and lay them flat to freeze.

 PostScript…you have about 3 weeks left here in ENC to secure your Silver Queen corn and get it frozen!
-Post to the PostScript…It took me one hour to process 42 ears of corn and get it in the freezer.
+Post to the PostScript…It took me two hours to process 42 ears of corn and get it in the freezer.
 I used 2 pots of boiling water and each held 8 ears of corn at a time.